 "He did not behave in a manner expected by the community of its councillors and failed to take responsibility for his actions.
 He had also shown a lack of remorse for what he had done."

-It was also noted that Lungisa used a dangerous weapon when attacking the complainant on the temple -which is a sensitive part of the body, this caused injuries that were potentially fatal.
+It was also noted that Lungisa used a dangerous weapon when hitting the complainant on the temple, which is a sensitive part of the body; this caused injuries that were potentially fatal.

 Briefly.co.za learned that what made matters worse, is that the Telkom call centre had no idea about the statements.
 However, Telkom has confirmed that the company does owe some of its former customers, as many as 50 000, money.
 Mooketsi Mocumi, Telkom group communications executive, said that the statements have been sent to customers who cancelled their landlines but never collected their refunds according to Business Insider.